CLOTHING & TEXTILE DRIVE

 I already donate my used clothing to a local charity – what makes this program different?

 If you are already donating your used clothing in good condition to a local charity in need, please continue to do so.
 However, as those groups are smaller and do not have the resources for sorting and recycling, they may not want your worn out, tattered & stained items — we do!
 So you can continue to give them your “best” — we are happy to take all that is left, and keep it out of landfills.
 You can be sure that everything you donate to our program will be put to its best possible use — be it a new dress for someone else, or in the case of your old ripped t-shirt, being used as a rag!

 What happens to the money that is raised?

 The funds raised by each bin go the PTO (Parent Teacher Organization) of that school.
 PTOs cover expenses such as field trips, assemblies, school gardens, science fairs, library books, some classroom supplies, playground and gym equipment, teacher appreciation events, special technology purchases, and other programs that enrich the educational experience for all students.

 I am bringing a really large load – what should I do?

 Our bins are 6 ft high x 4 ft square.
-If your load is too large to fit in a bin, you can break up your drop-offs over the course of a couple weeks; or email HopewellTextiles@gmail.com to make arrangements.
-SpinGreen can come at any time to empty a bin or pick up an extra large load.
+If your load is too large to fit in a bin, you can break up your drop-offs over the course of a couple of weeks; or email HopewellTextiles@gmail.com to make arrangements.
+SpinGreen can come at any time to empty a bin or pick up an extra-large load.

 Will you still host an Election Day Drive at polling places?